CMPS-1600-amaus/class-notes-spr23/README.md

 recommend that you experiment and play with these examples yourself.

 The easiest way to do so is to use [Visual Studio Code](https://code.visualstudio.com/).
-This is an Integrated Development Environment (IDE) produced by microsoft.
-"Integrated Development Environment" is just a fancy term for a highly functional code editor.
+If you are not familiar with it, VS Code is just a fancy and highly functional code editor.

 VS Code natively supports jupyter notebooks and git.
 Using VS Code, you can "clone" a git repository and then open any of our jupyter